draco-malfoy/DCS-LoveBabbar/README.md

 Graph	Detect Cycle in UnDirected Graph using BFS/DFS Algo Graph	Search in a Maze
 Graph	Minimum Step by Knight
-Graph	flood fill algo
+Graph	Flood fill algo
 Graph	Clone a graph
 Graph	Making wired Connections
-Graph	word Ladder
+Graph	Word Ladder
 Graph	Dijkstra algo
 Graph	Implement Topological Sort
 Graph	Minimum time taken by each job to be completed given by a Directed Acyclic Graph